peresvetjke/stackoverflow/README.md

     User should have an ability to get daily email notifications about new questions or about the answers for the questions he subscribed for.

+- **awardings**

+    User as an author of question can assign an awarding for a question which is automaticcally granted to the best answer's author.

 - **omni auth**

     User should have an ability to login in system via Twitter or Github.